fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

-## Accessing your QRL Wallet with the Ledger Nano S
+## Accessing QRL Wallet with the Ledger Nano S

-> **NOTE** If you are a Firefox user, ensure you have enabled **u2f** before proceeding.
-[Enabling U2F support in Mozilla Firefox](https://support.yubico.com/support/solutions/articles/15000017511-enabling-u2f-support-in-mozilla-firefox)
-{: .info}

-> **NOTE** Chrome Users, there is a bug with chrome that will not allow the ledger to work.
-Please use another application or download the [qrl wallet](https://theqrl.org)
-{: .info}

 1. Make sure your Ledger Nano S device is powered on, unlocked and the QRL App is open.
 2. Select the tree to open by scrolling to **Switch Tree** in the QRL menu.